 If you would like to make regular withdrawals from your non-registered investment in a Fund, you can open a systematic withdrawal plan with your dealer.
-You can choose to withdraw weekly, bi-weekly, monthly, semi-monthly, quarterly, semi-annually or annually, depending on the kind of account you have.
+You can choose to withdraw at preset frequencies, such as weekly, bi-weekly, monthly, semi-monthly, quarterly, semi-annually or annually, depending on the kind of account you have.
+Your dealer can help you setup a wider selection of automatic withdrawal frequencies than is available online.
 For more information, please ask your dealer.